Tiger FM

 The Electoral Commission Returning Officer for Kampala District, Jennifer Kobutungi, has explained why the Commission conducted a stakeholders’ training ahead of the 2026 General Elections.

-Speaking to the media yesterday in Kampala, Kobutungi said the workshop brought together a wide range of stakeholders, including representatives of youth, workers, various organizations, the prisons service, the army, police, and the media.
+Speaking to the media yesterday in Kampala, Kobutungi said the workshop brought together a wide range of stakeholders, including representatives of youth, workers, various organisations, the prisons service, the army, police, and the media.

 Kobutungi added that the training has given the Commission confidence that the stakeholders who attended are now familiar with their roles during the elections.

-Meanwhile, President Yoweri Museveni has declared January 15 and 16, 2026, as public holidays to allow citizens to participate in the upcoming general elections.
+Meanwhile, President Yoweri Museveni has declared 15 and 16 January 2026 as public holidays to allow citizens to participate in the upcoming general elections.

-“I hereby declare January 15 and 16, 2026, to be observed as public holidays throughout Uganda for the purpose of enabling citizens to participate in the presidential and parliamentary elections,” the statement reads.
+“I hereby declare 15 and 16 January 2026 to be observed as public holidays throughout Uganda for the purpose of enabling citizens to participate in the presidential and parliamentary elections,” the statement reads.

-Separately, while campaigning in the Northern Region, President Museveni expressed appreciation to former United States President Donald Trump for imposing strict restrictions on people seeking to travel to the United States.
+Separately, while campaigning in the Northern Region, President Museveni expressed appreciation to United States President Donald Trump for imposing strict restrictions on people seeking to travel to the United States.
 Museveni said Africans should focus on developing their own countries instead of seeking opportunities abroad.